 An 1837 description of Catrine, Sorn and Mauchline, including a listing of the key personalities of the towns, is given in this extract from Pigot's Directory for Ayrshire.
 The transcript was provided by Keith Muirhead from Coast of Queensland.

 The Mauchline district was famed for the manufacture of Mauchline Ware.

 Mauchline Castle, known also as Abbot Hunter's Tower, dating from 1450 was the base for those managing the Ayrshire estates for the monks of Melrose Abbey.
 Only two square towers remain of the original structure, the remaining buildings having been added over the intervening centuries.

-- The transcription of the section for Mauchline from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Mauchline from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 - Ask for a calculation of the distance from Mauchline to another place.